Anxiety Disorders and Addiction

 These uncomfortable and hard-to-regulate sensations of worry and panic interfere with daily activities.
 To stop these feelings, you could avoid triggers, like certain circumstances or locations.
 Many people need help from professional therapists to understand the sources of their anxiety and learn to cope with it.

-Listed below are a few underlying causes of anxiety or addiction:
+Many factors can contribute to the development of addiction and mental health disorders like anxiety.
+Listed below are a few underlying causes of anxiety and addiction:

 • Family history: You might be more prone to anxiety if a parent or other close family member suffers from an anxiety disorder.